 14. Swim in the Fantastic Beaches of West Crete

-It’s a well-known fact that the Chania region treasures some of the best beaches of Crete.
+The region of Chania treasures some of the best beaches of Crete.
 And you don’t even need to drive far to see them.
-Not far from the city center, there are fantastic beaches as well as safe and clean shores for every member of the family.
+Even close to the city center, there are fantastic beaches as well as safe and clean shores for every member of the family.

-And if you’re not renting a car and cannot afford to explore, even close to the old town there are a few beaches you can walk to and enjoy, such as the beaches of Nea Chora, Koum Kapi, and Tabakaria.
+And if you’re not renting a car to explore further seaside villages, even close to the old town there are a few beautiful beaches, such as Nea Chora, Koum Kapi, and Tabakaria.

 Home to the imposing White Mountains, the regional unit of Chania counts with dozens of gorges for those who into hiking, trekking, and exploration.

 Every year, hundreds of people from all over the world board a plane to Crete with the intention to cross Samaria.
-One of the longest gorges in Europe, the hike across Samaria is 13-km long and a few more to reach the nearest town so as to make it back to the city.
+And who could blame them?
+Samaria is one of the longest gorges in Europe, it’s 13-km long and you will need to walk about 3 km more to reach the nearest town so as to make it back to the city.

 Yet, there are several other gorges you can explore, some of them from the comfort of your own car if you believe you’re not up to the hiking experience.